neondatabase/website/content/docs/guides/askyourdatabase.md

 ## Chat with your data

-Within the chat session, you can start to ask your data any questions.
-For example, let's suppose we have a `user` table with a column named `dbType` that indicates the type of database.
+Within the chat session, you can start asking your database questions.

+For example, suppose you have a `user` table with a column named `dbType` that indicates the type of database.

-Now, we want to know what the four most popular databases are and visualize the distribution in a pie chart:
+If you want to know what the four most popular databases are and visualize the distribution in a pie chart, you can quickly and easily do so with a natural language question, as shown below:

 ![Chat with Neon](/docs/guides/askyourdatabase_ask_neon.png)